Basilio Fernando Air Base

 Basilio Fernando Air Base, or simply Fernando Air Base (formerly known as Lipa Air Base) is the site of the Philippine Air Force's (PAF) pilot training and education facilities located in the city of Lipa, Batangas, Philippines.

-It is named after Lieutenant Colonel Basilio Fernando, who had died during an airplane training accident in the US.(one of the pioneers of the Philippine aviation) It is also the location of PAF Air Education, Training, and doctrine Command of the Philippine Air Force.
+It is named after Lieutenant Colonel Basilio Fernando, one of the pioneers of Philippine aviation, who died during an airplane training accident in the US.
+It is also the location of PAF Air Education, Training, and doctrine Command of the Philippine Air Force.

 Throughout the years, it has been consistently awarded as the Philippine Air Force's Model Base of the Year for its well maintained appearance, excellent base services, aggressive ecological and environmental control, and consistent safety and security control.

 Location

 It is located in Lipa, Batangas, about 83 km SSE of Manila, Philippines.
 It is 1,220 ft above sea level and is situated on a plateau overlooking Taal Volcano with an area of 712 acres of land which keep its climate temperature cool all day.